peachch/rdme/june_ tJvT.md

 > Concern 1: Do you fine tune your baseline models on the ethics and moral stories datasets?
 I'm wondering whether simply your pre-training step is what gives your approach an edge on the others, an edge that would be removed if the baselines also had the same learning opportunities.

 Yes, all the baseline models are finetuned with two datasets except close-sourced LLMs to ensure fairness.
+We display the details in Appendix A.8.

 > Concern 2: I actually think that chaining LLMs is this way is not very interpretable.
 You just push the interpretability issue one layer deeper.
 I'd like to see you justify this more.